Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 ```

 The output files related to each tool will be stored in the subfolder of Example_result/ named after them.
 The results will be collected in the file Example_result/Collection.csv

+### Step 9: Evaluation results reproduction
+To reproduce the evaluation results in the paper:

+'''
+bash run_all_datasets_parallel.sh
+'''

 ## Remove all environment and the entire folder
 To Remove all environment and the entire folder by the command: